malathit/malathit.github.io/Spring boot/_posts/2019-07-30-Spring-boot-project-must-have-addons.markdown

 Spring boot [devtools][devtools-link] is a must have dependency in your spring boot project.
 It requires zero configuration.
 Only thing however you need to do is to enable `Automatic build` in your IDE.
 Your classpath changes are hot reloaded in the server with a restart during development.

 ### 3. lombok
-[Lombok][lombok] is used to make your pojos/dtos/entities(model) object to be cluster free with getters, setters, constructors, builders, equals(), hashCode.
+[Lombok][lombok] is used to make your pojos/dtos/entities(model) object to be clutter free with getters, setters, constructors, builders, equals(), hashCode.
 A single annotation as `@Getter` and you are done with getters for all the variables defined in the class.

 ### 4. Swagger
 [Swagger][swagger] is an openApi specification - the industry statndard for RESTful API design.
 [Springfox][springfox] provides dependencies that creates the swagger json and the swagger UI.
 With zero documentation effort, you get a UI from where you can try out your rest APIs and a beautiful documentation page.
 However you can further customize the swagger ui page with additional swagger annotations.